Assistance to Firefighters Grant (AFG) Program

 - Can I type my narrative using word processing software and paste it into the space allowed for the narrative portion of my grant?

 - Yes.
-However, remember only five pages are allowed, and any graphics, tables or other text enhancements (bullets, etc.) may not transfer to the text box area provided in the application.
+However, remember only a limited number of characters are allowed, and any graphics, tables or other text enhancements (bullets, etc.) may not transfer to the text box area provided in the application.

 - Can I use my password from a previous grant application?

 - Yes.
-It is preferable you use the same user ID and password you used for a previous application, especially if you won an award in a previous program year.
+It is preferable you use the same user ID and password you used for a previous application, especially if you were awarded a grant in a previous program year.

 - Does the application software have a time-out feature?